drawsome1/drawsome1.github.io/givenIndex.md

-## Welcome Richard Chum's Project page
+## Welcome to GitHub Pages

-This is where I am going to try to upload and display the projects that I have done.
-I will also attempt to familiarize myself with github pages so that way I can include it in my toolbox.
+You can use the [editor on GitHub](https://github.com/drawsome1/drawsome1.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown